trussworks/Engineering-Playbook/practices/appeng/adrs/0001-use-typescript.md

 The decision to use TypeScript assumes a consensus that type safety in a programming language is better than no type safety.
 Below are some reasons for this:

-- A strong static typing system can help reduce the possibility of bugs at runtime, since type errors are captured earlier, during compilation.
+- A strong static typing system can help to reduce the possibility of bugs at runtime, since type errors are captured earlier, during compilation.
-- _[...more reasons here?]_
+- Type checking significantly reduces the need to write tests or runtime logic that check for unexpected types, since we can be sure that functions are called with the correct argument types.
+The scope of these errors are largely narrowed down to dealing with unvalidated user input or external data, such as from a 3rd party API.
+- Type checking can also be used to define whether a variable or field is required or possibly undefined.
+The [billion-dollar mistake](https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions) was due to an insufficienlty expressive type system.

 ## Decision